 Practical Implications for Engineering Managers

 This work provides insight to practicing engineering managers in terms of obtaining “actionable knowledge” by making intelligent use of existing reliability data.
-For example, based on the author’s experience on a case study in the defense avionics industry, to successfully execute PBL or availability type contracts, engineering managers across partner organizations are constantly searching for insight to facilitate the provision of equipment availability over time.
+For example, based on the authors’ experience on a case study in the defense avionics industry, to successfully execute PBL or availability type contracts engineering managers across partner organizations are constantly searching for insight to facilitate the provision of equipment availability over time.
 They look at the data, attempt to detect trends and “see things” happening for a population of items deployed in the field.
 The analytics chosen for this purpose have practical repercussions on how organizations work with their suppliers and customers to face day-to-day issues that affect availability and end customer satisfaction, as well as long-term issues.
 The strategy for field reliability data described in this work helps engineering managers to navigate different options, from data exploration to the implementation of data analytics, and to place the focus on computational devices that are appropriate to the real-life situation engineering managers face.
 This is becoming particularly useful in maintenance planning and prioritization for engineering managers.

 The same case study also reveals that engineering managers are often presented with information they are expected to understand, but they may not necessarily be specialists or subject matter experts in the field.
 The procedure presented here is self-contained and fully replicable to facilitate communication across engineering management teams with managers having different levels of familiarity with reliability engineering and statistical data analysis.
 This helps overcome constrains imposed by upfront modeling choices and the use of specific software packages.
 While useful for illustrative purposes, a simplified example may be limiting to convince a firm to adjust its strategy.
 An application and extension of the approach illustrated in this study to a full scale industrial case in defense avionics availability can be found elsewhere (Settanni et al., 2015).